FAMILY LAW: WHERE WILL THE KIDS SPEND THEIR HOLIDAYS?

 How can a lawyer help?

-A family lawyer can give you advice on how to best enforce your parental rights.
+A family law lawyer can give you advice on how to best advocate and/or enforce your parental rights.
 If your former partner has refused to allow you to spend adequate time with your children over the holidays, or is not sticking to the parenting plan, a lawyer may be able to convince them to change their position without having to get the Court involved.

 Any legal letter that is sent to your former partner can show your willingness to stick to the plan.
 This lays the ground-work for any future applications and, you never know, it may also secure an agreement for this holiday period.